“Christmas is a time you get homesick, even when you’re at home,” Carol Nelson.

 He doesn’t turn away from pain and neither should I. Sometimes, you need to lean into it and work through it.

 That’s my center.
 Jesus’ fierce love.
 Jesus’ love doesn’t mean you won’t hurt.
 Jesus’ love means when you hurt, you have hope.
 The hope I cling to is that he’ll see me through this.
 I’ll be better on the other side.

 He’s already shown me hope.
-I am amazed that Mr. Muscle and I have grown through this season.
+I am amazed that Dave and I have grown through this season.

 We’ve grown by getting back to basics.

 During our coffee in the morning, we read from a daily devotional app called Heartlight (heartlight.org).
 We share our concerns for the day.
 We pray.